From Bangkok to Bhutan, growing cities race to outrun disasters

 He noted that 2.1 billion people live in the region's cities and towns, making up more than half of the world's urban population.

-"These numbers are poised to increase as the region further urbanises," said Murata.
+"These numbers are poised to increase as the region further urbanizes," said Murata.
 "Many of these cities and towns lie in highly vulnerable areas."

 It was "sobering" to note that eight out of the 12 largest disasters impacting cities between 2000 and 2010 happened in Asia and the Pacific, he added.

-Deputy city governor Pusadee said Bangkok was expanding its mass transit rail system to reduce traffic congestion in the centre, while also promoting cycling with 50 bike-sharing stations around the city.
+Deputy city governor Pusadee said Bangkok was expanding its mass transit rail system to reduce traffic congestion in the center, while also promoting cycling with 50 bike-sharing stations around the city.

 Bangkok was also teaming up with the private sector to build a waste-to-energy plant that would process 300 to 500 tonnes of waste per day, said Supachai Tantikom, advisor to the governor.